 Commission of Inquiry into Money Laundering in B.C.

-In May 2019, the Provincial Government announced the Commission of Inquiry into Money Laundering in British Columbia.
-The Commission’s mandate is to make findings of fact and recommendations regarding the issue of money-laundering across multiple sectors of B.C.'s economy.
+In May 2019, the provincial government announced the Commission of Inquiry into Money Laundering in British Columbia to make findings of fact and recommendations regarding the issue of money-laundering across multiple sectors of B.C.'s economy.

 In June 2022, the Commission of Inquiry into Money Laundering in B.C. produced a final report of its findings.
 Three of the Commissioner's 101 recommendations are directed at BCLC: